-A number of basic quinolines induce remissions of rheumatoid arthritis and systemic lupus erythematosus, which are autoimmune diseases.^{1,2} It has also been suggested that such compounds, by temporarily suppressing the immune system, may be useful in the prevention of graft-versus-host disease in bone marrow transplant patients.3 Our recent research in vitro has shown that the basicity of the N1 atom of the quinoline parallels the activity of the immunosuppressive agents and the most active compounds contain additional amino (basic) centers and polar substituents, such as a hydroxy group.
-Importantly, inhibition of the immunostimulation is observed for relatively small quinolines only.4
+Rheumatoid arthritis and systemic lupus erythematosus are autoimmune diseases.
+A number of basic quinolines induce remissions of these diseases.
+It has also been suggested that such compounds, by temporarily suppressing the immune system, may be useful in the prevention of graft-versus-host disease in bone marrow transplant patients.
+Our recent research in vitro has shown that the basicity of the N1 atom of the quinoline parallels the activity of the immunosuppressive agents and the most active compounds contain additional amino (basic) centers and polar substituents, such as a hydroxy group.
+Importantly, inhibition of the immunostimulation is observed for relatively small quinolines only.

-This report pertains to the synthesis of 1,2,3,4-tetrahydrobenzo[b][1,6]naphthyridines 9-14 as potential immunosuppressive agents.
-As can be seen, the molecules 9-14 are substituted quinolin-4-amines, the N1 atom of which is basic (pK_a > 7) due to conjugation of the N4 atom with the quinoline.4 Additional basic centers are parts of the side chain and the fused aliphatic ring.
-Derivatives 12-14 contain a polar methoxy or hydroxy group.
+This report pertains the synthesis of 1.2.3.4to tetrahydrobenzo[b][1,6]naphthyridines 9-14 that are analogs immunosuppressive agents.
+The molecules 9-14 are substituted quinolin-4-amines, the N1 atom of which is basic (p $K_a > 7$ ) due to conjugation of the $N^4$ atom with the quinoline.4,5 Additional basic centers are parts of the side chain and the fused Derivatives 12-14 contain a polar methoxy or hydroxy group. aliphatic ring.
+Biological studies of products 9-14 will be reported in due course.